tlswg/tls13-spec/draft-ietf-tls-tls13.md

 A TLS server can also receive a ClientHello indicating a version number smaller than its highest supported version.
-If the "supported_versions" extension is present, the server MUST negotiate the highest server-supported version found in that extension.
+If the "supported_versions" extension is present, the server MUST negotiate using that extension as described in
+{{supported-versions}}.
 If the "supported_versions" extension is not present, the server MUST negotiate the minimum of ClientHello.legacy_version and TLS 1.2.
 For example, if the server supports TLS 1.0, 1.1, and 1.2, and legacy_version is TLS 1.0, the